Pericarditis is a condition in which the sac-like covering around the heart (pericardium) becomes inflamed.

 Knowlton KU, Savoia MC, Oxman MN.
 Myocarditis and pericarditis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 80.

-LeWinter MM, Imazio M. Pericardial diseases.
-In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
+Lewinter MM, Cremer PC, Klein AL. Pericardial Diseases.
+In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-11th ed.
-Philadelphia, PA: Elsevier; 2019:chap 83.BACK TO TOP
+12th ed.
+Philadelphia, PA: Elsevier; 2022:chap 86.BACK TO TOP

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.